-The office of public affairs, alumni affairs/alumni relations division coordinates all services and activities related to the MSM alumni and the national alumni association.
-MSM faculty and /or Staff should not solicit alumni without prior discussion with the Director of alumni affairs and/or Vice President of Institutional Advancement.
-To contact alumni members, call Director of Alumni Relations and Giving at (404) 752-1733.
+The Alumni Relations division coordinates all services and activities related to the MSM Alumni Association.
+MSM faculty and/or staff should not solicit without prior discussion with the Director of Alumni Affairs and/or Senior.
+Vice President of Institutional Advancement.
+To contact alumni members, call Director Alumni Relations and Giving at 404-752-1733.